hydoai/velovision/README.md

 + The main script is `computer_vision/vision.py`.
 All submodules are called from there.
 + In many cases, modules are self-documented.
 So if you want to understand what a module like `from subvision.intercept import intercept` does in isolation, just run that module from your terminal like `python3 intercept.py` and read the code following `if __name__ == "__main__":`.
 This should give you a good idea of what it does, and also be a 'playground' for you to make temporary experiments.
++ Installing on desktop simply install YOLOX, then installing `hydo-dev` conda environment.
+However, installing on NVIDIA Jetson platform is more involved and takes much longer.
+Many usually pip installable packages must be installed from apt and requires other dependencies.

 ## Quickstart on Desktop